01-edu/UX-UI/subjects/ux/going-on-holidays-with-friends/user-flow/README.md

 **Deliverable:**

-- A comprehensive user flow on a board (digital or physical)
+- A comprehensive user flow on a board (digital or on paper)

 **Resources:**